A New American Diet

 Calorie-Bomb Food Favorites

-Foods with a high-sugar and fat content are the source of most of our calories.
+As Americans, foods high in sugar and fat are the source of most of our calories.
 Most common among these are yeast breads, cookies, and cakes.
 Sodas and sports or energy drinks are also culprits.
 Even some chicken dishes (breaded or fried) contribute too much fat to our diet.
 Other high-calorie foods that are staples in the American diet are pizza, pasta, and alcoholic beverages.
 Fruits and vegetables are only a tiny part of our daily calorie intake.

 Fats and sugars account for about 800 calories a day in the typical American diet, about half of the calories needed by an average woman for a day.
 U.S. dietary guidelines recommend limiting the intake of solid, trans, and saturated fats.
 Eliminating fast foods and refined grain products (like white bread) are two first steps to a healthier diet.
 Cutting back on salt can also reduce the risk of high blood pressure and heart disease.

 You can substitute healthier foods in your diet.